satya-sovan/split-pro/README.md

 ## About

-SplitPro is an open-source expense splitting application designed to be a complete replacement for Splitwise.
+SAHASplit is an open-source expense splitting application designed to be a complete replacement for Splitwise.

 ### ✨ Features